Transparent supply chains in e-commerce: Distributed order management with neuland

 The OMS also enables the integration of several online stores into the warehouse, including country or brand stores.
 Marketplace partners are connected via the Mirakl platform.
 The most important options for online stores are

-Warehouse Fulfillment: shipping from the online warehouse with additional services such as greeting cards or product personalization possible.
+Warehouse Fulfillment: Shipping from the central online warehouse, with additional services such as greeting cards or product personalization.

 Marketplace deliveries: Marketplace providers make offers available.
 The price sovereignty remains with the seller and not with the supplier.
 The guarantee is provided by Douglas.